awsdocs/amazon-detective-admin-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Master account: Managing the member accounts in a behavior graph<a name="security_iam_id-based-policy-examples-master-account-mgmt"></a>
+## Administrator account: Managing the member accounts in a behavior graph<a name="security_iam_id-based-policy-examples-admin-account-mgmt"></a>

-This example policy is intended for master account users who are only responsible for managing the member accounts used in the behavior graph\.
+This example policy is intended for administrator account users who are only responsible for managing the member accounts used in the behavior graph\.
 The policy also allows the user to view the usage information and deactivate Detective\.
 The policy does not grant permission to use the behavior graph for investigation\.

 ```
 {"Version":"2012-10-17",